 EU nationals are not required to possess a return ticket or show sufficient funds.

 Visas for Austria are not required by all nationals referred to in the chart above.
 EU nationals may stay for an unlimited period, but must register with the local authorities if staying longer than three months.
 Nationals of Australia, Canada and the USA may stay for up to 90 days without a visa.

 In person at the consulate or consular section of embassy; appointment required.
-UK residents requiring a Schengen visa should apply to either the embassy in London or the VFS Global Visa Application Centres in Edinburgh and Manchester (www.vfsglobal.com/austria/uk), which charges an additional processing fee of £23.75.
+UK residents requiring a Schengen visa should apply to either the embassy in London or the VFS Global Visa Application Centres in Edinburgh and Manchester (www.vfsglobal.com/austria/uk), which charge an additional processing fee of £23.75.
 If applying at the embassy, you still have to book an appointment online in advance via VFS Global.

 If bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate.
 Animals from outside the EU must also have a microchip or tattoo and rabies vaccination certificate along with a veterinary certificate issued by an authorised veterinarian.